 The 2023 Concerto Competition will be held in-person on Saturday, June 3, 2023 at the University of Dayton, Fitz Hall (1529 Brown St, Dayton, OH 45409).
 The preliminary round will begin around 9:00 am on June 3.
 Three finalists will be announced immediately following the preliminary round.
 Finalists must be available to perform for the final round around 12:00 noon.
 The final round will be open to the public and judged by Neal Gittleman, Artistic Director the Dayton Philharmonic Orchestra.

 Download and read the 2023 Concerto Competition Instructions.

 • Contestants must be in grades 10–12 during the 2023-2024 school year.

 • Contestants must be a member of their high school’s band or orchestra (exceptions are made for piano, harp, and home-schooled students).

 • First place David L. Pierson Concerto Competition winners may not enter again.

 • Contestants may audition on any orchestra instruments.

 • Contestants must be legal residents of the state of Ohio (exceptions are made for contestants who are members of the Dayton Philharmonic Youth Orchestras or students of Dayton Philharmonic Orchestra musicians).

-• Neal Gittleman, Artistic Director and Conductor of the Dayton Philharmonic Orchestra, will judge the finalists immediately following the preliminaries.
+- Neal Gittleman, Artistic Director of the Dayton Philharmonic Orchestra, will judge the final round.

-• If you have any other questions, please contact Alex Ignatiou, Education Program Coordinator, [email protected].
+• If you have any other questions, please contact [email protected].